-Winners and losers: How the NFL draft will impact the Bears' veteran players
+Winners and losers: How the NFL Draft will affect the Bears' veteran players

-Winners and losers: How the NFL draft will impact the Bears’ veteran players
+Winners and losers: How the NFL Draft will affect the Bears’ veteran players

 Subscribe for unlimited digital access.